cbrown5/cbrown5.github.io/_posts/2018-08-20-biorxiv-pre-print-posting-guide.md

 - Gain exposure for your work without waiting for review, which can be particularly important for early career scientists.

 - You can share articles with the science community that you perhaps never intend to publish in a peer-reviewed journal, like this [guide to structuring papers](https://www.biorxiv.org/content/early/2016/11/28/088278).
+They will also have a DOI so you can get credit for citations.

 - You claim priority for a piece of work that someone else may be about to publish.